MSR Habitude 4 Review

 MSR used a fairly wind-friendly shape — it is a little broad, so you might want to place the vestibule into the wind.
 Sturdy materials and quality craftsmanship went into the build of the Habitude 4.

-The walls, rainfly, and mesh are all very high-end materials with every seam-sealed and held together with strong aluminum poles.
+The walls, rainfly, and mesh are all very high-end materials, with every seam-sealed and held together with strong aluminum poles.
 While not overly critical to the tent's strength, the guylines have little aluminum lighteners that are super slick and light.

 Airflow is another element MSR nailed on the Habitude 4.
-While not as open as the top-ranked camping tents in our lineup, there is still ample airflow and visibility with the rainfly off.
+While not as open as other tents in our lineup, there is still ample airflow and visibility with the rainfly off.
 And with the rainfly on, two vents and a 6-inch gap around the entire rainfly with guylines to pull it away from the main body allow the tent to breathe in hot and cold weather.
 Thanks to the guylines, the added angle also helps keep the rain rolling off and away from the tent.

 Ease of Use